kleene-project/docs/run/network/troubleshoot.md

 keywords: debugging, troubleshoot
 ---

-Often it is a matter of time before issues occur when tweaking the networking configuration.
+Often it is a matter of time before problems occur when tweaking the networking configuration.

+## Using `pflog0`

 In that case, using `tcpdump` to monitor for blocked packets can be a good place to start troubleshooting.
-Kleene automatically enables the PF logging interface `pflog0` which can be used by `tcpdump`:
+Kleene automatically enables the PF logging interface `pflog0` which can be used by `tcpdump` to monitor for blocked traffic:

-## Using `pflog0`

 ```
 $ sudo tcpdump -tt -n -vv -e -i pflog0